novix-sa/Pyplan/docs/index.md

 ## **Using Python Libraries**
 Any library from the extended Python developing community can be imported to be used to solve specific needs.
-It follows and example importing
+It follows and example importing Sklearn for machine learning and the Plottly for 3D representation.
 ![Importing libraries for use within Pyplan](http://img.pyplan.org/index_import_lib.png)